 Bauerfield International Airport

-the heart of this tropical haven, giving area visitors enormous convenience, while the harbor is the focus of both
+located in the heart of this tropical haven, giving area visitors enormous convenience, while the harbor is the

-commercial and recreational needs.
-Numerous tours through the city are available for newcomers, offering them a
+focus of both commercial and recreational needs.
+Numerous tours through the city are available for newcomers,

 It is not uncommon for travelers to come to Port Vila from India or a number of other eastern countries.
 One factor that may be contributing to the

 increasing popularity of Port Vila tourism is the advent of online flight planning.
 The advancement of online

 technology has given way to unique services in which the traveler can plan a trip outside their country to an

 exotic location such as Port Vila and potentially save both money and time in the process.
 People are now

 planning more trips in less time and saving in the process.